 Reflecting the abundance and diversity of feedstocks available, Scotland is now home to an increasing number of startup and established SMEs having award winning impacts across Europe, including Cellucomp and Celtic Renewables.

 Scotland is the ideal partner for Industrial Biotechnology activity with access to fantastic facilities and academic expertise.
 Access to Scotland’s academic research is coordinated by the Industrial Biotechnology Innovation Centre(IBioIC).
 Many of Scotland’s universities have world class skills in research areas including feedstock manipulation, systems and synthetic biology, biocatalysis, and applied research in areas directly relevant to the exploitation of IB, such as bioprocessing, biofuels, and waste management and upgrading.
 These institutes also have core competencies in many organisms used in IB, including algae, yeasts, filamentous fungi, and bacteria.
-IBioIC has launched MSc and PhD IB training programmes between 2013 and 2015.
+IBioIC has launched MSc and PhD IB training programmes between 2013 and 2015 and have awarded over 90 MScs and over 50 PhDs to date.

 Industrial Biotechnology – key facts